-- 2.2 The institution undertakes short- and long-term planning, including realistic analyses of internal and external opportunities and constraints.
-The institution systematically collects and uses data necessary to support its planning efforts and to enhance institutional effectiveness.
+- 2.3 The institution plans beyond a short-term horizon, including strategic planning that involves realistic analyses of internal and external opportunities and constraints.
 It plans for and responds to financial and other contingencies, establishes feasible priorities, and develops a realistic course of action to achieve identified objectives.
-Institutional decision-making, particularly the allocation of resources, is consistent with planning priorities. - 2.3 The institution has a demonstrable record of success in implementing the results of its planning.
+Institutional decision-making, particularly the allocation of resources, is consistent with planning priorities. - 2.4 The institution has a demonstrable record of success in implementing the results of its planning.